CAEP Accountability Measures

 Source: UNC Charlotte Institutional Research Census Data Files

-Source: NC DPI EPP Report
+Source: NC DPI EPP Dashboard

-Source: NCDPI EPP Report
+Source: NCDPI EPP Dashboard

 Source: NCDPI – NC Employer Survey

 Educators who complete advanced (master’s) licensure programs at UNC Charlotte are expected to understand the learner and learning, their content area, instructional practice, and professional responsibility that allows them to work effectively with diverse P-12 students and their families.
 As part of CAEP Annual Report Measure 2: Satisfaction of employers and stakeholder involvement (Components R4.2, R5.3, RA 4.1) for advanced programs, a survey was piloted to gather responses from NC public and charter schools where three or more UNC Charlotte Cato College of Education advance program graduates (ranging from spring 2016 to spring 2021) were employed in the academic year 2020-21.
 This survey has not been validated as it is in the pilot phase.
 It aligns with the collective preparation of those teachers or administrators, not individuals, and includes graduates of all Master of Education, Master of School Administration, Add-on Certificates and Doctorate in Educational Leadership programs.
 The data tables below show aggregated results.
+Note: This survey was initially administered during the 2021-22 academic year.
+We plan to administer it every other year to ensure we are assessing employer satisfaction of unique graduates with each round of responses.
+The next planned administration will occur during the 2023-24 academic year.

 Source: UNC Charlotte Advanced Completer Survey